daviemakz/oas-raml-converter-cli/README.md

 # OAS RAML Converter (CLI)

 This package is a CLI wrapper designed to allow conversion between OAS / RAML specifications via a command line interface.
 This module uses (https://github.com/mulesoft/oas-raml-converter) under the hood so its very reliable.
-This package works across all platforms
+This package works across all platforms and is intended to be used globally.

 ## Installation